surfstudio/bitbucket-build-status-notifier-plugin/README.md

 #### Surf version of "Bitbucket Cloud build status notifier plugin for Jenkins"
-Changes placed in "surf" branch.
+Changes is placed in "surf" branch.

 To build a plugin, run mvn install.
 This will create the file ./target/pluginname.hpi that you can deploy to Jenkins.